What Is an Editorial Review?

 On Amazon, authors can post editorial reviews they receive on book product pages via Author Central.
 Multiple editorial reviews are allowed, and some books display several in the hopes of showing how credible and valuable the book is.
 But they should NEVER be posted as customer reviews!

 Should You Pay for Editorial Reviews?

 Whether you should pay for editorial reviews depends on multiple factors including:

-Budget.
-No money to hire a celebrity or expert reviewer?
-Then the decision is easily no. But you may have people within your social or professional sphere who want to support you and your work, and may be willing to do it for free.
+- Budget: No money to hire a celebrity or expert reviewer?
+Then it is easily a no. But you may have people within your social or professional sphere who want to support you and your work and may be willing to do it for free.

 You should have a written agreement with your editorial reviewers that covers how and where you will use the review.
 The reviewer may instead offer authors a standard agreement with guidelines that they expect to be followed.
 However, the agreement is done, there should be something in writing.